6.630.2 Absence and Leave for Military-Related Reasons

 Program Scope and Objectives

 1. Purpose: This IRM provides policy and guidance for absence and leave strictly for military-related reasons.
-As required, it is supplemented by Human Capital Office (HCO) interim guidance.
-This IRM incorporates interim guidance on Wounded Warriors Federal Leave Act of 2015 (disabled veteran leave) previously found in HCO-06-1016-0018, dated November 4, 2016.
-Read and interpret this guidance in accordance with applicable laws (5 USC and 38 USC), Governmentwide regulations (5 CFR), Comptroller General (CG) Decisions and other sources as appropriate.
+Read and interpret this guidance in accordance with applicable laws (Title 5 and Title 38 of the U.S. Code), governmentwide regulations (Title 5 of the Code of Federal Regulations (CFR)), Comptroller General (CG) Decisions and other sources as appropriate.

-2. Audience: Unless otherwise indicated, the policies, authorities, procedures, and instructions contained in this IRM apply to all operating divisions and functions.
+2. Audience: Unless otherwise indicated, the policies, authorities, procedures, and instructions contained in this IRM apply to all business units.
 Bargaining unit employees should review negotiated agreement provisions relating to subjects in this IRM.
 Should any of these instructions conflict with a provision in the negotiated agreement, the agreement prevails.

 5. Program Goals: Because entitlements for absence and leave for military-related reasons fall under several statutory and regulatory subparts, this IRM is designed to consolidate all military-related absence and leave policies in one user-friendly source.
 This policy includes hyperlinks to supporting authorities, documents, related resources and other information located on the IRS intranet and external websites.